County Fair Guide

 Est. 1818August

 The Skowhegan State Fair is the oldest continuously running agricultural fair in the United States, established in 1818 — making it a living piece of American history.
-Dating to 1818, it is one of Maine's oldest and most enduring agricultural fair traditions.
+Dating to 1818, it ranks among Maine's oldest agricultural fairs.
 Held every August at the Skowhegan Fairgrounds along the Kennebec River, this nationally recognized fair has set the standard for agricultural exhibitions for over two centuries.

 7. 7